darrylwest/spot-cache/README.md

 # Spot Cache

-_A fast targeted application cache backed by leveldb._
+_A fast stand-alone or containerized cache backed by leveldb._

 # Overview